island-is/island.is/libs/api/domains/user-profile/README.md

 ## `getUserProfileLocale`

 `getUserProfile` is served to return the userprofile along with islyklar data from the current logged in user. `getUserProfileLocale` can be used to _only_ fetch the User profile locale.
-It will only call the userprofile controller `userProfileControllerFindOneByNationalId` of the current logged in user, but if the user is logged in as a delegated user, it will fetch the actor's locale instead of the delegated user.
+It will only call the userprofile controller `getActorLocale` of the current logged in user, but if the user is logged in as a delegated user, it will fetch the actor's locale instead of the delegated user.

 ## `getIslykillProfile`